craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 #### Alchemy
 > Alchemy is the skillset applied while creating "artificial" or "processed" chemical items.
 #### Artistry
-> Artistry is the skillset applied while creating physical static art.
+> Artistry is the skillset applied while creating physical static art, such as a painting.
 #### Bushcraft
 > Bushcraft is the skillset applied while surviving the wilderness.
 #### Cooking